snubwoody/wakunguma.com/src/pages/blog/rust-and-gui.md

 a very negative idea
 of using web tech in GUI

-Native APIs are a no no. Most platforms don't expose rust bindings to the underlying system gui renderers, plus this would introduce platform specific quirks.

 ## State management

 A GUI app is basically a heap of state that is represented onto the screen, state that needs to be